AmeerD/AmeerD.github.io/_pages/reading.md

 * The Anarchy: The Relentless Rise of the East India Company, William Dalrymple
 * The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities, Mancur Olson
 * When I'm Gone, Look For Me in the East, Quan Barry
-* The Old Woman with the Knife, Gu Byeong-Mo
 * The Cloud Revolution, Mark P. Mills
 * The Power Law, Sebastian Mallaby
 * River of the Gods, Candice Millard